 - She wasn't driven nuts by the death, but by another factor, but Presea of Tales of Symphonia continues almost-robotically caring for her father long after his death.
 After the heroes help cancel out the factor warping her mind, reality sets in, and she doesn't take it well at first.

-- Something like this happens in Dragon Quest VII in one of the areas.
-An inventor in the past reprograms one of the Mecha-Mooks threatening the kingdom, and in the present day you find it in his home trying to take care of him (apparently unable to realize he's long-dead).
+- In Dragon Quest VII, an inventor in the past reprograms one of the Mecha-Mooks threatening the kingdom.
+In the present day you find it in his home trying to take care of him (apparently unable to realize he's long-dead).
 It's played mostly for pity, though.

 - Grand Theft Auto: Vice City has a commercial on the radio for "Pet Stuffers," which taxedermies dead pets for owners who "just can't let go".
 Funny until you realize this is Truth in Television (see further down on the page).
 More disturbing, however, is the first clip of the "owner": "Rex, you didn't eat your food again.
 That's the second week in a row!"
 Depending on how you interpret it, either the poor dog is dying of something that has given him a complete loss of appetite, or he's already been dead for two weeks and the owner is in severe denial.

 - "And coming soon, Grandparents Forever!"

 - In Red Dead Redemption, one of the "stranger tasks" involves collecting flowers for an old man wanting to surprise his wife for their anniversary.
 After painstakingly traveling half across the state looking for all the specific varieties of flower he wants and returning, you're casually introduced to the desiccated corpse of the man's wife, seated on a chair inside the couple's cabin.

 - A variation is used in Metal Gear: Ghost Babel, in which a serial killer takes parts of his victims and sews them together to make a pair of Bunraku Puppets.